BrobridgeOrg/atomic-jetstream/README.md

 ## Commercial Support

-Brobridge provides the customer service which provides comprehensive technical and commercial support for the module.
+Brobridge provides the customer service which contains comprehensive technical and commercial support for the module.

 ## License